joprestes/qa-oraculo-requisitos/README-en.md

 - ✅ Interactive web interface with Streamlit
 - ✅ Generation of acceptance criteria and PO questions
 - ✅ On-demand full test plan generation
-- ✅ Export of reports in PDF format with cover page, colored tables, and elegant footer
+- ✅ Export of reports in PDF format with cover page and elegant footer
 - 🔗 Integration with Jira APIs to create and populate issues
-- 📦 Automatic batch analysis of multiple requirements

 ---